inet-framework/inet-tutorials/wireless/doc/step8.rst

 or *transmitting*, and a sub-state stores which part of the signal is being transmitted (if any).

-``StateBasedEpEnergyConsumer`` expects the consumption in various states to be specified in watts in parameters like ``sleepPowerConsumption``, ``receiverBusyPowerConsumption``, ``transmitterTransmittingPreamblePowerConsumption`` and so on.
+:ned:`StateBasedEpEnergyConsumer` expects the consumption in various states to be specified in watts in parameters like ``sleepPowerConsumption``, ``receiverBusyPowerConsumption``, ``transmitterTransmittingPreamblePowerConsumption`` and so on.